Norm Batherson

 Norman Batherson (born March 27, 1969) is a Canadian former professional ice hockey player.
 Batherson had a long career in the North American minor leagues and European leagues.
 He was also a member of the 1993 Acadia Axemen Canadian University men's ice hockey champions.

 Personal biography

 Batherson was born in North Sydney, Nova Scotia.
-He is the father of professional ice hockey players Drake Batherson, who currently plays for the Ottawa Senators, and Mae Batherson, who currently plays for the Minnesota Frost.
+He is the father of professional ice hockey players Drake Batherson, who currently plays for the Ottawa Senators, and Mae Batherson, who currently plays for PWHL Las Vegas.
 After ice hockey, he, his wife Deeann and children Drake and Anna Mae, returned to the Annapolis Valley in Nova Scotia.
 Batherson works for the Nova Scotia Dept. of Justice and was an assistant coach with St. Francis Xavier University.
 He currently lives in New Minas, Nova Scotia.
 Batherson's brother-in-law is former professional ice hockey player Dennis Vial.
 His daughter Anna is a junior player in the Provincial Women's Hockey League with Kingston, Ontario's Junior Ice Wolves.